 Plant-based fertilizers such as hay, kelp & seaweed, or green compost reduce these risks.
 There’s also green manure from cover crops.
 These are crops or crop parts that are uprooted and left to wither to return to the ground naturally or dug in to enrich the soil.

 Cover crops like ryegrass, alfalfa, and certain clovers can add valuable nutrients to the soil as they break down.
 They also help improve soil structure and promote good drainage.

 There are two ways of using manure in the vegetable patch.
 Applied directly to the ground or composted and incorporated into the soil.

 However, using it fresh and raw is not the best option.
 It may contain harmful pathogens, weeds, or insect pests.
 It can also burn plants and may be unpleasant to transport and offensively smelly, attracting even more pests.

 Farmers spread fresh ‘dung’ on fields or pile it up but leave it to decompose.
 When you leave it to dry and ‘age’, the odor will diminish.
 It will also be easier to transport and less likely to cause contamination and burn plants.

 Work aged manure into the soil about two weeks before transplanting seedlings.
 You can also make a ‘tea’ of a liquid/water solution which is easy to apply and very beneficial.

 Adding to Compost

 Crop residue and droppings or dung from animals have been composted to produce healthy plant fertilizers.
 This type of fertilization is regularly and successfully employed in organic agriculture.
-Using manure correctly can help promote healthy and tasty plants.
+Using manure correctly can help promote healthy plants.